I Am... Sasha Fierce: Music and lyrics

 In an interview for Billboard magazine, Beyoncé described I Am...
 Sasha Fierce as a double album.
 She said, "One side has songs that are more mainstream and another has my more traditional R&B songs for my fans who've been there the whole time.
 Some of it sounds like Barbra Streisand, Karen Carpenter and The Beatles around the 1970s."
-Music writer Andy Kellman of AllMusic viewed its first disc as "essentially a small set of adult contemporary ballads.
+Music writer Andy Kellman of AllMusic described its first disc as "essentially a small set of adult contemporary ballads.
 Acoustic guitars, pianos, strings, contemplative soul searching, and grand sweeping gestures fill it out, with more roots in '[19]70s soft rock than soul."
-The second disc, Sasha Fierce, contains consistent electronic influences, which are displayed in songs like "Radio" and "Sweet Dreams".
+The second disc, Sasha Fierce, contains recurring electronic influences, which appear in songs such as "Radio" and "Sweet Dreams".
 Kellman said in his review that "Diva" resembles B'Days "Freakum Dress" or "Ring the Alarm" in terms of audacity.
-Despite being on the Sasha Fierce disc, "Ego", "Why Don't You Love Me" and "Scared of Lonely" were noted to be a meeting ground between the album's halves.
+Although they appear on the Sasha Fierce disc, "Ego", "Why Don't You Love Me" and "Scared of Lonely" were described as a meeting ground between the album's halves.
 According to Jennifer Vineyard of MTV News, they resemble Sasha Fierce musically, but thematically and lyrically, they are vulnerable like Beyoncé on the I Am... disc.
 The album formally introduces Beyoncé's alter ego Sasha Fierce.
 She revealed that Sasha was born during the making of her hit single "Crazy in Love" (2003).
 In an interview with Emmet Sullivan of People magazine, Beyoncé affirmed that her alter ego is strictly for the stage, with the editor describing Sasha Fierce as the singer's sensual, aggressive alter ego.

-"If I Were a Boy", the first single of I Am..., stands as the only song on either disc that Beyoncé did not co-write.
-BC Jean, who wrote most of the song's lyrics, took inspiration from a poor relationship.
-Beyoncé explained in Essence that "If I Were a Boy" is different from her previous songs in the sense that it is not a traditional R&B song.
-Music critics remarked that the song seemed to be a mixture of her hit single "Irreplaceable" (2006), Fergie's single "Big Girls Don't Cry" (2007), and Ciara's single "Like a Boy" (2007).
-Ann Powers of the Los Angeles Times saw the song's theme of female empowerment as an expansion on that of "Irreplaceable".
+"If I Were a Boy", the first single of I Am..., is the only song on either disc that Beyoncé did not co-write.
+BC Jean, who wrote most of the song's lyrics, drew inspiration from a troubled relationship.
+Beyoncé explained in Essence that "If I Were a Boy" is different from her previous songs because it is not a traditional R&B song.
+Music critics remarked that the song seemed to be a mix of her hit single "Irreplaceable" (2006), Fergie's single "Big Girls Don't Cry" (2007), and Ciara's single "Like a Boy" (2007).
+Ann Powers of the Los Angeles Times viewed the song's theme of female empowerment as an expansion on that of "Irreplaceable".
 Musically, "Single Ladies" is an upbeat-dance-pop and R&B song, and features dancehall and bounce influences.
-According to Jonah Weiner of Blender, the song makes a clear reference to marriage while Greg Kot of the Chicago Tribune felt that the lyrics had a connection with "post-breakup".
-"Halo", composed by Ryan Tedder and Evan Bogart, was initially intended for Beyoncé but was almost recorded by Leona Lewis due to Beyoncé's schedule.
-According to Christian Williams of Billboard, "Halo" has a mainstream pop sound, with subtle R&B undertones.
+According to Jonah Weiner of Blender, the song clearly references marriage while Greg Kot of the Chicago Tribune felt that the lyrics were connected to "post-breakup".
+"Halo", composed by Ryan Tedder and Evan Bogart, was initially intended for Beyoncé but was nearly recorded by Leona Lewis because of Beyoncé's schedule.
+According to Christian Williams of Billboard, "Halo" has a mainstream pop sound with subtle R&B undertones.